ricketytoc/tp/docs/DeveloperGuide.md

 1. EmployeeManager displays an empty list.
 1. Use case ends.

-**Use case: UC8 - Exporting the data file**
+**Use case: UC8 - Export data file**

 **MSS**

 1. User requests to export the data file to a specified file path.
-1. EmployeeManager exports the data file to the specified file path.
+1. EmployeeManager saves the data file to the specified file path.
 1. EmployeeManager displays a success message.
 1. Use case ends.

 **Extensions**

 * 1a.
 The user enters an invalid file path.
     * 1a1.
-EmployeeManager informs user that the file path is invalid.
-    * 1a2.
-User enters a new file path.
-    * Steps 1a1-1a2 are repeated until the file path is valid.
+EmployeeManager shows an error message.
-    * Use case resumes from step 2.
+    * Use case ends.

-**Use case: UC9 - Importing the data file**
+**Use case: UC9 - Import data file**

 **MSS**

 1. User requests to import the data file from a specified file path.
-1. EmployeeManager imports the data file from the specified file path.
+1. EmployeeManager reads the data file from the specified file path.
 1. EmployeeManager shows the updated list of employees imported from the data file.
 1. Use case ends.

 **Extensions**

 * 1a.
 The user enters an invalid file path.
     * 1a1.
-EmployeeManager informs user that the file path is invalid.
-    * 1a2.
-User enters a new file path.
-    * Steps 1a1-1a2 are repeated the file path is valid.
+EmployeeManager shows an error message.
-    * Use case resumes from step 2.
+    * Use case ends.
 * 1b.
 The user enters a file path where the file doesn't exist.
     * 1b1.
-EmployeeManager informs user that the file does not exist at the file path.
-    * 1b2.
-User enters a new file path.
-    * Steps 1b1-1b2 are repeated until the file path has an existing file.
+EmployeeManager shows an error message.
-    * Use case resumes from step 2.
+    * Use case ends.
 * 1c.
 The user enters a file path where the data file is corrupted.
     * 1c1.
-EmployeeManager informs user that the data file is corrupted.
-    * 1c2.
-User enters a new file path.
-    * Steps 1c1-1c2 are repeated until the file path has a valid data file.
+EmployeeManager shows an error message.
-    * Use case resumes from step 2.
+    * Use case ends.

 ### Non-Functional Requirements